$0.00

 Wyoming’s property crime rate has been steadily falling for four decades and has remained well below the national average.

-Here’s Montana’s property crime rate over the past four decades:
+Here’s Montana’s property crime rate since 1980:

 wyoming vs montana mt property crime